Best practices for managing attribution model changes

 If you change your attribution model, you should update your bids and targets for each conversion included in the "Conversions" column.
 Otherwise, the change in conversion attribution may result in over- or under-bidding.

-If you only use manual bidding, performance will not be impacted (positively or negatively) until you begin to optimize based on the new data.
+If you only use manual bidding, performance won't be impacted (positively or negatively) until you begin to optimize based on the new data.
 However, changing targets is especially important if you're using Target CPA or Target ROAS bid strategies, as illustrated in the following example:

 Example 2

 You use Target CPA bidding.
 You change to the "Data-driven" model for your conversion action.
-You have two campaigns with the following last-click performance in the "Conversions" column over the last two weeks:
+You have 2 campaigns with the following last-click performance in the "Conversions" column over the last 2 weeks:

 Because you use Target CPA bidding, the targets above are also the targets used in bidding.